ObaidUr-Rahmaan/crawl-hog/README.md

 # CrawlHog

+Problem: Cursor's docs indexer is buggy and doesn't work very well for a lot of docs sites.

-Extract documentation sites into clean markdown files.
+That's where CrawlHog comes in.
+Easily extract documentation sites into clean markdown files with a single command.

 Handles dynamic content and rate limits automatically.

-Built for Cursor users to import third-party library docs into their codebase to use with Composer.
+Built for AI power users to import third-party library docs into their codebase to use with Composer (or any other LLM AI-powered IDE).

 A more reliable alternative to Cursor's built-in crawler.

 Quickly extract content from a single documentation page or an entire docs site into local markdown files.